nefanov-ai/slides25/swarm/v_vs_q.md

 ### **Conclusion**
 The theorem provides a **theoretical foundation** for ensuring safety in Safe RL by constraining the V-function.
 While it offers a probabilistic safety guarantee in expectation, it is important to note that this guarantee is weaker than per-step safety (e.g., Q-function constraints).
 However, it is often more computationally tractable and can be combined with other methods (e.g., Q-function constraints) to achieve stronger safety guarantees.

+---

+The **theorem on V-function constraints** and its application to **Safe Reinforcement Learning (Safe RL)** is not tied to a single specific article but is instead a fundamental concept that appears in various forms across the literature on **Constrained Markov Decision Processes (CMDPs)** and **Safe RL**.
+Below, I outline the key sources and frameworks where this theorem and related ideas are discussed:

+---

+### **1. Constrained Markov Decision Processes (CMDPs)**
+The concept of constraining the V-function to enforce safety constraints is rooted in the theory of **Constrained MDPs**.
+The following resources are foundational:

+#### **Key Papers**:
+1. **Altman, E. (1999).
+"Constrained Markov Decision Processes."**
+   - This book is the definitive reference on CMDPs.
+   - It formalizes the idea of adding constraints (e.g., on cumulative costs) to MDPs and provides theoretical guarantees for solving such problems.
+   - The theorem on V-function constraints can be derived from the framework presented in this book.

+2. **Geibel, P., & Wysotzki, F. (2005).
+"Risk-Sensitive Reinforcement Learning Applied to Control under Constraints."**
+   - This paper discusses how to use value functions (including the V-function) to enforce constraints in RL.
+   - It provides theoretical insights into constraining the expected cumulative cost.

+---

+### **2. Safe Reinforcement Learning**
+The application of V-function constraints to Safe RL has been explored in several papers.
+Below are some key references:

+#### **Key Papers**:
+1. **Chow, Y., et al. (2017).
+"Risk-Constrained Reinforcement Learning with Percentile Risk Criteria."**
+   - This paper formalizes risk constraints in RL using value functions.
+   - It discusses how to constrain the V-function to ensure safety in expectation.

+2. **Achiam, J., et al. (2017).
+"Constrained Policy Optimization."**
+   - This paper introduces the **Constrained Policy Optimization (CPO)** algorithm, which enforces constraints on the expected cumulative cost.
+   - The theoretical framework in this paper relies on constraining the V-function for costs.

+3. **Ray, A., et al. (2019).
+"Benchmarking Safe Exploration in Deep Reinforcement Learning."**
+   - This work benchmarks various Safe RL algorithms, many of which use V-function constraints to enforce safety.
+   - It provides practical insights into how V-function constraints are implemented in modern RL.

+---

+### **3. Lyapunov Methods for Safe RL**
+Lyapunov methods provide another theoretical framework for ensuring safety in RL, often involving the V-function.

+#### **Key Papers**:
+1. **Berkenkamp, F., et al. (2017).
+"Safe Model-Based Reinforcement Learning with Stability Guarantees."**
+   - This paper uses Lyapunov functions to ensure stability and safety in RL.
+   - The V-function can be interpreted as a Lyapunov function in this context.

+2. **Chow, Y., et al. (2018).
+"A Lyapunov-Based Approach to Safe Reinforcement Learning."**
+   - This paper formalizes the use of Lyapunov functions (which are closely related to the V-function) to enforce safety constraints.

+---

+### **4. Risk-Sensitive Reinforcement Learning**
+Risk-sensitive RL extends the idea of constraining the V-function to handle more complex safety criteria, such as probabilistic or percentile constraints.

+#### **Key Papers**:
+1. **Tamar, A., et al. (2015).
+"Policy Gradients with Variance-Related Risk Criteria."**
+   - This paper discusses how to incorporate risk constraints into RL using value functions.
+   - It provides theoretical guarantees for constraining the V-function.

+2. **Prashanth, L. A., & Ghavamzadeh, M. (2016).
+"Variance-Constrained Actor-Critic Algorithms for Discounted and Average Reward MDPs."**
+   - This work extends the idea of V-function constraints to handle variance-related risk measures.

+---

+### **5. Practical Algorithms**
+Several practical algorithms in Safe RL use V-function constraints, and their theoretical foundations are discussed in the corresponding papers:

+1. **TRPO with Constraints (e.g., CPO)**:
+   - Achiam, J., et al. (2017).
+"Constrained Policy Optimization."
+   - This paper provides a practical algorithm for enforcing V-function constraints in RL.

+2. **Lagrangian Methods**:
+   - Ray, A., et al. (2019).
+"Benchmarking Safe Exploration in Deep Reinforcement Learning."
+   - This work discusses how Lagrangian methods can be used to enforce V-function constraints.

+---

+### **Summary**
+The **theorem on V-function constraints** is a fundamental result in the theory of **Constrained MDPs** and **Safe RL**.
+It appears in various forms across the literature, including:
+- **Altman (1999)**: Foundational work on CMDPs.
+- **Achiam et al. (2017)**: CPO algorithm and theoretical framework.
+- **Chow et al. (2017)**: Risk-constrained RL with percentile criteria.
+- **Berkenkamp et al. (2017)**: Lyapunov-based methods for Safe RL.

+If you're looking for a specific article, I recommend starting with **Achiam et al. (2017)** or **Altman (1999)** for the most direct theoretical treatment.
+Let me know if you'd like help accessing any of these papers!

 By carefully selecting the appropriate constraint method (or combining both), you can achieve theoretical safety guarantees in Safe RL while balancing computational efficiency and practical implementation challenges.